A spin on the Kinni

 People who weigh more than 200 pounds will have to get out and pull their kayaks over shallow spots.
 Inexperienced paddlers may tip if they allow the current to steer them into trees or rock walls.

-When requesting a pick-up time, allow three hours for paddling and plenty of time for picnicking and swimming; if renters are
+When requesting a pick-up time, allow three hours for paddling and plenty of time for picnicking and swimming.

 On weekends, all kayaks and canoes often are rented; to reserve, call 877-504-9705 or 715-425-7378.
 The outfitter also shuttles paddlers to the Upper Kinni, though it's not as scenic.